mgharvey/mgharvey.github.io/research.md

 ***

 The Harvey lab studies the origins of organismal diversity, often taking a comparative approach and using birds as a study system.
 Our work spans the fields of evolutionary genomics, population genetics, and macroevolution.
-Current and ongoing research projects include:
+Current and ongoing areas of research include:
 <br><br>

 ## Global dynamics of speciation and diversity in birds